winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 “It’s been seven days since his extinguishment.
 I am going there to give this heavenly flower.”

 460\.
 When Kāśyapa heard this, he became depressed and unhappy.
 When the other 500 monks heard the Buddha was extinguished, they cried loudly, twisting, turning, and wailing.
 They couldn’t control themselves.
 Wiping their tears, they said, “How quick the Tathāgata’s extinguishment was!
 How swift the Bhagavān’s extinguishment was!
 How fast the great Dharma falls into obscurity!
 The multitude of beings will decline for a long time!
 The world will go blind!”
-They were like a large tree pull up by the roots with its branches chopped off.
+They were like a large tree pulled up by the roots with its branches chopped off.
 They were like a cut snake that twists, turns, and writhes in a frenzy, not knowing where to go.
 {: #p460}

 461\.
 There was a Śākya man in his assembly named Upananda.
 He stopped the monks by saying, “Don’t be sad!
 The Bhagavān is extinguished.
 We’re free now!
 He was always saying, ‘You must do this; you mustn’t do that.’
 From now on, we can do as we like.”